convexintelligence/convexintelligence.github.io/_posts/2019-05-06-what-is-big-data.md

 I gave him the server code I had written earlier to get him interested.
 It contains both the text -> binary format conversion thingy as well as a web server that loads that file into memory and returns an HTTP status that indicates presence of a hash.
 Honestly, it would take no more than half and hour to code it.

-Fast forward a few weeks, I had written a stupid hashset in Go.
+Fast forward a few weeks, I had written a stupid hashset.
 This actually simplifies the discussed problem.

 Below is a complete server using hashset and net/http that will return HTTP 204 on a hit and HTTP 410 on a miss given a GET request to /[sha-256].